Regional Safe School

-Students Served: Disruptive students who have received multiple suspensions, are eligible for expulsion, or have been expelled from school.
+This program is for disruptive students in grades 6-12, who have received multiple suspensions, are eligible for expulsion, or have been expelled from school.

-Alternative Education Plan (AEP): Developed by the district, the student, the parent, and the ROE Alternative Program staff prior to the student’s enrollment in the program.
+An Alternative Education Plan (AEP) is developed by the district, the student, the parent, and the ROE Alternative Program staff prior to the student’s enrollment in the program.
 The AEP outlines the student’s requirements for successful completion of and exit from the program.

 individualized instruction, and independent study through the use of technology delivered learning.